 The reverse of point 7: what is your audience running away from?
 Find out about the problems of your potential customers.
-It is much easier than finding out about their needs, because people are usually very vocal about what irritates or frustrates them.
+It is much easier than discovering their needs because people are usually very vocal about what irritates or frustrates them.
 And maybe you can provide some helpful advice.
-Don’t think about selling them stuff, think about helping them.
+Don’t think about selling them stuff.
+Think about helping them.

 9. Spoil them

 If what you want to say can be illustrated, draw the illustration.
 If it can be better conveyed by a video, film the video.
-Dry numbers will look more attractive if presented as a colorful chart or infographic.
+Dry numbers look more attractive if presented as a colorful chart or infographic.
 More varied content will attract more varied visitors.
-Make them go “aaah”.
+Make them go, “Aaah.”

 10. Lure them

-Once you get the hang of it and create very impressive and alluring content, you can afford to bait your visitors.
-Simply require them to provide their e-mail addresses so they can access more of your wonderful content.
-With the right wording on your part, they will feel that giving away their personal data is a great bargain for getting what they would be ready to pay to read.
+Once you get the hang of it and create unique and alluring content, you can afford to bait your visitors.
+Require them to provide their e-mail addresses so they can access more of your outstanding content.
+With the proper wording on your part, they will feel that giving away their data is an excellent bargain for getting what they would be ready to pay to read.

 11. Measure your success

-Nowadays there are dozens of free tools to learn more about your visitors.
-Some of them have been around for a long time because of their great value.
-Google Analytics is still probably the best tool to learn a lot about your return on investment (the sales you made because of your content, minus your cost of producing that content).
-Another crucial indicator is the number of backlinks towards your site.
+There are dozens of free tools to learn more about your visitors.
+Some have been around for a long time because of their great value.
+Google Analytics is probably the best tool to learn much about your return on investment (the sales you made because of your content, minus your cost of producing that content).
+Another crucial indicator is the number of backlinks to your site.
 Ahrefs and Semrush are two good tools to monitor and measure your SEO.

 12. Have a content marketer

-If everybody in the company has agreed they would write a blog post “now and then”, it spells certain death for your content marketing.
-If at all possible, there should be a dedicated employee who spends all their time on making articles, videos and presentations about what you offer.
+If everybody in the company has agreed, they will write a blog post “now and then,” which spells certain death for your content marketing.
+If possible, there should be dedicated employee who spends all their time making articles, videos, and presentations about what you offer.
 Even in a small startup, there should be enough marketing work to keep them busy.